An Invitation to Become an Accomplished Stargazer

 That’s because everyone who joins this program gets a direct email access so they can ask as many questions as they wish during the course.

-So we don’t want a thousand people in Fundamentals of Stargazing.
-We want the right people.
+So I don’t want a thousand people in Fundamentals of Stargazing.
+I want the right people.

 In the tours of the night sky each month, you set sail on a guided expedition to the most prominent stars and constellations visible from the northern and southern hemispheres.